Inspect Model Parameters

 Getting model path can be done in three ways:

-3. Use copy node path method in the graphical user interface
+copy node pathmethod in the graphical user interface

 GUI Simulation Preview.